List of Frequently Used AHA Acronyms

 Following are the basic criteria for becoming an AHA domestic Training Center.

-• Upon launch of the AHA’s My Cards system, applicants will issue eCards (electronic course completion cards), even when adding a discipline or geography.
+• Applicants will issue eCards (electronic course completion cards) even when adding a discipline or geography.

 • Applicants will have $1 million in general liability insurance, indemnify AHA on their insurance policy and, if insurance is cancelled, they will inform the AHA immediately within same business day.